HMS Northumberland (1679)

 HMS Northumberland was a 70-gun third-rate ship of the line of the Royal Navy, built by Francis Bayley of Bristol in 1677/79.
 She partook in the last great battle of the War of English Succession and the first battle of the War of Spanish Succession.
 She was lost in the Great Storm of November 1703.

-She was named in honour of Charles II illegitimate son, George Fitzroy, his son with Barbara Palmer (Duchess of Cleveland).
+She was named in honour of Charles II's illegitimate son, George Fitzroy, his son with Barbara Palmer (Duchess of Cleveland).
 George Fitzroy was made the Duke of Northumberland in 1678.
 This was the first vessel to bear the name Northumberland in the English and Royal Navy.

 HMS Northumberland was awarded the Battle Honours Barfleur 1692, and Vigo 1702.

-Construction and Specifications
+Construction and specifications

 She was ordered in May 1677 to be built under contract by Francis Bayley of Bristol.
 Bayley died in March 1678 and his executor, Mr. Pope, completed the ship.
 She was launched in June 1679.
 Her dimensions were a gundeck of 151 ft 11.75 in with a keel of 121 ft 4 in for tonnage calculation with a breadth of 40 ft 2 in and a depth of hold of 117 ft 0 in.
-Her builder’s measure tonnage was calculated as 1,04123/94.
+Her builder's measure tonnage was calculated as 1,04123/94.
 Her draught was 18 ft 0 in.

-Her initial gun armament was in accordance with the 1677 Establishment with 72/60 guns consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck (LD), twenty-six 12-pounder guns (32 cwt, 9 ft) on the upper deck (UD), ten sakers (16 cwt, 7 ft) on the quarterdeck (QD), and four sakers (16 cwt, 7 ft) on the foc’x’le (Fc), with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse (RH).
+Her initial gun armament was in accordance with the 1677 Establishment with 72/60 guns consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck (LD), twenty-six 12-pounder guns (32 cwt, 9 ft) on the upper deck (UD), ten sakers (16 cwt, 7 ft) on the quarterdeck (QD), and four sakers (16 cwt, 7 ft) on the foc's'le (Fc), with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse (RH).
 By 1688 she would carry 70 guns as per the 1685 Establishment, but with demi-culverins in place of the 12-pounder guns.

-Commissioned Service
+Commissioned service

 Service from 1679 to 1699

 HMS Northumberland was commissioned on 20 June 1679 under the command of Captain John Wetwang until 20 September 1679 for delivery to Chatham.
 With the outbreak of the War of English Succession, she was commissioned in September 1690 under the command of Captain Andrew Cotton.
 She fought in the Battle of Barfleur in Rear (Blue) Squadron, Van Division from 19 to 22 May 1692.
 Captain Cotton was killed on 13 June 1693.
 In 1693 she was under Captain Henry Botelar, who was killed in a duel on 21 September 1693.
-In 1694 she was under Captain David Lambert sailing with Russel’s Fleet in the English Channel then moved on to the Mediterranean in October.
+In 1694 she was under Captain David Lambert sailing with Russell’s Fleet in the English Channel then moved on to the Mediterranean in October.
 In 1695 she was under Captain John Benbow participating in Lord Berkeley’s operations.
 In August 1695 she was under Captain Baron Wyld.
-Captain Christopher Fogge was her commander sailing with Lord Berkeley’s Fleet.
+Captain Christopher Fogge was her commander sailing with Lord Berkeley's Fleet.
 She would be rebuilt at Chatham in 1699/1702.